nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_bluetooth_le.md

 #   Bluetooth LE controller:

 -   The maximum Advertising data length is limited to 800 bytes.
--   Missing chained packet TX when coded phy is used on multiple Advertising sets and Advertising interval is small.
--   Issue with packet time restrictions after phy update (packet payload too long).
 -   Missing chained packets during scanning.
 -   Need to add a dummy nbu request to wake-up NBU core during asynchronous wakeup to avoid low power race condition issue (ie: for NBU ramlog dump from shared memory).
--   Need to stop/restart scan before RPA timeout when controller privacy is enabled, else address resolution may not work properly.

 Periodic Advertising with Responses (PAwR):
 -   Periodic Advertising with Response (PAwR) is not supported with the configuration "Subevent Interval = Number of Response Slots * Response Slot Spacing".
 -   Unoptimized Periodic Advertising placement with Connection events.
--   PAwR Advertiser is not able to report multiple periodic Advertising responses in a same subevent.

 KW45/MCXW71: